Use the elevation analysis geoprocessing services

 Asynchronous and synchronous Profile tool differences

-As noted above, there are two Profile tools available, one in the Elevation toolbox and the other in the ElevationSync toolbox.
+There are two Profile tools available, one in the Elevation toolbox and the other in the ElevationSync toolbox.
 They do essentially the same thing but with different intended uses.
 The first one is an asynchronous task, designed for long-running tasks, such as batch processing a large number of profile lines at once from a single input feature class.
 The synchronous task (the one in the ElevationSync toolbox) is designed for interactive profile applications, which typically have fewer input lines and require a faster response.
 For example, if you are creating a profile web app that generates profile graphs on the fly, use the synchronous tool.

-When used in ArcMap, there should be no noticeable difference between the asynchronous and synchronous Profile tools, with the exception that the asynchronous Profile tool allows a maximum of 1,000 input line features at a time, whereas the synchronous Profile tool allows a maximum of 100.
+There should be no noticeable difference between the asynchronous and synchronous Profile tools, with the exception that the asynchronous Profile tool allows a maximum of 1,000 input line features at a time, whereas the synchronous Profile tool allows a maximum of 100.

 Use the Profile tool in ArcGIS Pro